Conditions of Entry and other information

 7. Story line needs to be student’s own.

-9. All entries need to be submitted as separate Microsoft Word or Google Docs documents and not as pdf or scanned documents.
-A number of stories can be sent by an adult, in one email.
+10. All entries need to be submitted as separate Microsoft Word or Google Docs documents and not as pdf or scanned documents.
+Please use the story title, for the entry document, not student’s name.

-12. Please note, stories that are deemed by the judges to have unsuitable content for primary school aged readers will not be admitted to the competition.
-Examples of unsuitable content include (but are not limited to): gratuitous violence, descriptions of gruesome imagery, psychological or physical cruelty, unresolved menace, or story ending that may cause fear or distress for young readers.
+Examples of unsuitable content include (but are not limited to): gratuitous violence, descriptions of gruesome imagery, psychological or physical cruelty, unresolved menace, adult themes, or story ending that may cause fear or distress for young readers.

 Other Information